MichaelReel/RPi_Family_App/README.md

 ### Setup on Raspbian

-On Raspbian it's easier to avoid virtual envs, and the depencies are a little more involved.
+On Raspbian the depencies are a little more involved.
 Install these system packages and set the pipx path:

 ```
 sudo apt update